ykonlan/ykonlan/README.md

 - 👋 Hi, I’m @ykonlan
-- 👀 I’m interested in backend development and eventually fintech and data science
+- 👀 I’m interested in backend development and eventually fintech
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on fintech related projects
 - 📫 How to reach me ...on gmail at yoemankonlan@gmail.com